rodolphe74/km_colors/README.md

 # km_colors
-Display jpeg colors inside a cube
+Display jpeg colors inside a rotating cube.
+Use k-mean algorithm to find a 8 colors palette.